-The Reintegration Programme is a grassroots reconciliation model designed to re-establish trust, forgiveness and acceptance.
-These factors provide the foundational principles for the successful reintegration of female returnees as they pursue rebuilding their lives and create new aspirations for themselves and their children.
+The Reintegration Programme is a grassroots reconciliation initiative designed to reunite and reconcile female returnees with their families and clans and to support the acceptance of their children born as a result of their enslavement by the LRA.
+The programme works to re-establish trust and supports the successful reintegration of female returnees, as they pursue rebuilding their lives and create new aspirations for themselves and their children.